mhucka/urial/README.md

 pipx install urial
 ```

-Pipx can also let you run Urial directly using `pipx run urial`, although in that case, you must always prefix every Urial command with `pipx run`.
+Pipx can also let you run Urial directly using `pipx run urial`, although in that case, you must always prefix every `urial` command with `pipx run`.
 Consult the [documentation for `pipx run`](https://github.com/pypa/pipx#walkthrough-running-an-application-in-a-temporary-virtual-environment) for more information.

 ### _Alternative 2: installing Urial using `pip`_